- Olive-bronze on back, fading to a lighter belly

-- Tip of lower jaw purplish
+- Tip of lower jaw is purple

-These fish spawn January through March.
+Spawn January through March.
 Young adults are predominantly female and transform into males as they grow older.
 The maximum size for rock sea bass is about 10 inches.

-This species is not currently eligible for a state record.
+State Record: This species is not currently eligible for a state record.

 Image Credit: © Diane Rome Peebles